Manuel7070/alx-low_level_programming/README.md

 - **Projects:** Explore various projects developed using low-level programming languages, ranging from simple exercises to more complex applications.

-- **Resources:** Find links to tutorials, articles, books, and other resources to help you learn more about low-level programming languages and computer architecture.
+- **Resources:** Find links to tutorials, articles, books, and other resources to help you learn more about low-level programming languages and computer architecture

-- **Reach-out**